Rhyd Ddu — “rrrr-eed thee”

 At which point I freaked out more.

 We sat and ate.
 The wind was up a bit (still safe) and we were now clammy.
 I wrapped up Youngest in more clothes, and figured, we may be better heading over the ridge and reaching the summit, and Ranger path down, than sitting in the wind getting cold.
 Let’s go back and take another look, I said.
-There was a steady stream of other walkers, including kids in trainers and people who looked like they’d never walked before ever – not exactly a recommendation, but still, this is just a walk (the ridge isn’t even a scramble).
+There was a steady stream of other walkers, including kids in trainers and people who looked like they’d never walked before ever, even on the flat – not exactly a recommendation, but still, this is just a walk (the ridge isn’t even a scramble).

 We stomped back up, and as soon as I saw the slope down to the left, all the blood left my legs, and as soon as we reached the ridge, my brain shrieked inside my skull,